Bbs1412/aws_beginner_project/README.md

     1. On the page, you will see the **Object URL**.
 This is the public URL of the file you just uploaded.
     1. Try checking file url on another browser or in incognito mode.
 It should be accessible publicly.

-- Now, you can add all the assets from [static/images](static/images) directory to the S3 bucket.
+- Now, you can add all the assets from [static/images](static/images) directory to the S3 bucket using same file upload method.

 # 🧹 Cleanup:

 ## S3 Bucket:
-- To delete the S3 bucket, go to the S3 service in the AWS console.
+1. To delete the S3 bucket, go to the S3 service in the AWS console.
-- First you need to clear all the objects in the bucket before deleting it.
+1. First you need to clear all the objects in the bucket before deleting it.
-- Click on the bucket name you created, then go to the **Objects** tab.
+1. Click on the bucket name you created, then go to the **Objects** tab.
-- Select all the objects in the bucket and press **Delete** button.
+1. Select all the objects in the bucket and press **Delete** button.
-- Follow any extra steps on the screen to confirm deletion of objects.
+1. Follow any extra steps on the screen to confirm deletion of objects.
-- Now go back to the **Buckets** tab, select the bucket you want to delete, and click on the **Delete** button.
+1. Now go back to the **Buckets** tab, select the bucket you want to delete, and click on the **Delete** button.
-- Confirm the deletion by typing the bucket name when prompted.
+1. Confirm the deletion by typing the bucket name when prompted.